 Newborn Chapped Lips: Causes, Treatment, And Prevention

 Your newborn’s features are all so perfect and delicate — including their rosy, little lips.
-But it’s not unusual for your baby to develop newborn chapped lips.
-While this typically resolves on its own, you’ll want to know what to do to keep your baby comfortable in the meantime.
+But it’s not unusual for your baby to develop chapped lips.
+While this typically resolves on its own, you’ll want to know what to do to keep your little one comfortable in the meantime.

-In this article, we’ll discuss what causes newborn chapped lips and what you can do to naturally and gently treat and prevent dry lips.
-But first, let’s go over the signs of chapped lips in newborns.
+In this article, we’ll discuss what causes chapped lips in newborns and babies and what you can do to naturally and gently treat and prevent dry lips.

 Signs Of Newborn Chapped Lips

 You’ve probably suffered from a case of chapped lips at some point in your life.
 When newborn chapped lips strike, it’s very similar.

 Your baby’s lips may be cracked, red, and dry, and if you touch them, you might be able to feel the dry cracks.
 And, as with adult chapped lips, cracked lips can even bleed.

 Let’s take a look at what can cause chapped lips on your little one.